poviolabs/PovioKit/MIGRATING.md

 ## Migration Guides

+### Migration from versions < 3.0.0
+* [Core] The main package was renamed from `PovioKit` to `PovioKitCore`.
+You'll need to make a few changes in order to make this work:
+  * Remove library `PovioKit` under "Frameworks, Libraries, and Embedded Content" in Xcode and add a `PovioKitCore`.
+  * Replace all `import PovioKit` with `import PovioKitCore` in code.

 ### Migration from versions < 2.0.0
 * [Networking] File `OAuthRequestInterceptor` has been completely removed due to some critical issues.
 We encourage you to migrate to Alamofire's `Authenticator` protocol.
 Instructions can be found [here](Resources/Networking/AlamofireNetworkClient#oauth).
 Deprecated methods have also been removed.
 * [Package] The minimum supported version of iOS is 13.
 If you still support iOS 12, please evaluate this update.